Islandora/documentation/docs/installation/install-a-demo.md

 Create Stack
 --------------------------------------------------------------

-Once that has completed successfully, you can open **Portainer** via the Docker Desktop Dashboard.
+Once you have generated your yaml successfully or downloaded the pre-made yaml file, you can open **Portainer** via the Docker
+Desktop Dashboard.

 1. Open Docker Desktop.